Double Impact Car Accidents & Complex Accident Claims

 Question: My subcontracting company faces a lawsuit claiming a job was not performed to specifications.
 Unfortunately there are pictures on Facebook showing some of my employees goofing around on the job.
 I don’t think their pranks are relevant but it doesn’t look good.
 Can I prevent stupid social media posts […]

-When Do We Turn Clocks Back in Fall 2017?
+When Do We Turn Clocks Ahead March 2018?

 Spring ahead, fall back.
 That’s the saying, right?
-This year we set our clocks back by one hour on Sunday morning, November 5, 2017 at 2:00 am.
+This year we set our clocks ahead one hour on Sunday morning, March 11, 2018 at 2:00 am.
 That goes for most locations in the United States, where by law, time marches forward by one hour every spring, then goes back one hour in the fall.
-So if you stay up […]
+So if […]

 Drones: What’s the Law on Small Private Drones?
 Commercial Drones?